 Munstead Wood was the home of Gertrude Jekyll from 1896-1932.
-It was here that Gertrude Jekyll created not only her home, but also her business.
-The house included a book room, flower room, workshop, and a dark room where she developed the photographs that she took of her garden and the surrounding countryside.
+It was here that Gertrude Jekyll created not only her home but also her business.
+The house included a book room, flower room, workshop, and a dark room where she developed photographs of her garden and the surrounding countryside.

-Gertrude Jekyll was one of those bigger-than-life historic characters who captured our imaginations.
-Not only was she an extraordinary gardener, she was also a photographer, painter, silversmith, embroidery artist, and writer–a true Renaissance woman.
+Gertrude Jekyll was a bigger-than-life historical character who captured our imaginations.
+Not only was she an extraordinary gardener, but she was a photographer, painter, silversmith, embroidery artist, and writer–a true Renaissance woman.

-We visited Munstead Wood on 2018 September 14 and it was inspiring to see the place that Gertrude Jekyll called home.
+We visited Munstead Wood on September 14, 2018.
+It was inspiring to see the place that Gertrude Jekyll called home.

-We made an appointment to visit the garden at Munstead Wood by contacting Annabel Watts, the Head Gardener, through the Munstead Wood website.
-The garden is privately owned, so an appointment was required to visit.
+We made an appointment to visit the garden by contacting Annabel Watts, the Head Gardener, through the Munstead Wood website.
+The garden is privately owned, so an appointment is required.

-We were told that the garden was tricky to find, so we left early in case we got lost.
-It turned out that we left so much extra time, we arrived an hour early.
-Annabel Watts greeted us upon our arrival and suggested a private tour since we had arrived so early.
-To tour Gertrude Jekyll’s garden with the Head Gardener was an amazing experience–a dream come true!
+We were told that the garden was tricky to find.
+We left early in case we got lost.
+We arrived an hour early.
+Annabel Watts greeted us and suggested a private tour since we were early.
+To tour Gertrude Jekyll’s garden with the Head Gardener was amazing –a dream come true!

-As we started our tour, Annabel provided details about the architectural design and collaboration between Gertrude Jekyll and Sir Edwin Lutyens.
+Annabel provided details about the architectural design and collaboration between Gertrude Jekyll and Sir Edwin Lutyens.
 Lutyens was an English architect known for his Arts and Crafts style Country homes.
-He was the architect who designed Jekyll’s house and they became life-long friends and collaborators.
+He designed Jekyll’s house and they became life-long friends and collaborators.

-We began the garden-portion of the tour in the most formal area: The Tank and Courtyard located between two wings of her house.
+The garden-portion of the tour started in the formal area called The Tank and Courtyard located between two wings of the house.
 The stone pavings of the courtyard are richly textured with stone, brick and river pebbles.
 There are square brick planters filled with round box shrubs.
-Annabel said there was a standing joke between Jekyll and Lutyens about “the box in the box” which they found very funny.
+Annabel said there was a standing joke between Jekyll and Lutyens about “the box in the box”.

-Jekyll designed her house to include space for her business.
-Her house included a large work room, book room, flower room, and a dark room where she would develop the glass plates for the many photographs that she took.
+Jekyll designed her house with space for her business.
+The house included a large workroom, book room, flower room, and a dark room where she developed the glass plates for the many photographs that she took.
 As part of her business, Jekyll sold cut flowers from her garden.
-People could purchase flowers by walking up to the door of the flower room through the courtyard.
-This was the retail portion of her business that she operated out of her home.
+People purchased flowers by walking up to the door of the flower room through the courtyard.

-This is the first time I learned that Jekyll sold cut flowers and created floral arrangements to decorate the dining tables of homes in London.
-I was amazed as I looked through the windows, imagining Gertrude Jekyll busy arranging flowers for her clients.
+This is the first time I learned that Jekyll sold cut flowers and created floral arrangements to decorate the dining tables of London.
+I loved looking through the windows, imagining Gertrude Jekyll busy arranging flowers for her clients.

-I love visiting historic homes and gardens for this exact reason–imaging what the space looked like “back in the day”.
-To be able to put garden spaces together with the words I’ve read was really exciting.
+I love visiting historic homes and gardens for this reason.
+I love imaging how space looked “back in the day”.

-Jekyll believed that the only way to design a successful garden color scheme was to have gardens devoted to plants that bloomed during certain times of the year and that was how the gardens at Munstead Wood were arranged.
+Jekyll believed that the only way to design a successful garden color scheme was to have gardens devoted to plants that bloom during certain times of the year and that was how the gardens at Munstead Wood are arranged.

-The photograph below shows a section of the Hardy Flower Border described in Gardens for Small Country Houses,
+Jekyll describes the Hardy Flower Border in her book Gardens for Small Country Houses,

 “The border has a definite colour scheme; at the two ends blue, white and the palest yellow, with grey foliage; and purple white and pink, also with grey foliage, respectively; the colour then advancing from both ends by yellow and orange, to the middle glory of strongest reds.
 Bold groups of yucca are at the ends, and flank a cross path that passes by a doorway through the wall.” | Gertrude Jekyll

-I loved the old yew hedges in the garden that have clearly been in place since Jekyll’s time.
-They provided an amazing dark green backdrop to the garden with a small entryways leading into the garden beyond.
+I love the old yew hedge that has been in the garden since Jekyll’s time.
+It provides a perfect dark green backdrop with small entryways leading into the garden beyond.